 A list of dos and don'ts would be useful before beginning the lesson.
-'Do's' would include all the positive teaching points like speaking clearly; the 'Don'ts' would include not referring to addresses, telephone numbers and email addresses on the
+'Do's' would include all the positive teaching points like speaking clearly; the 'Don'ts' would include not referring to addresses, telephone numbers and email addresses on the podcast.

-- Check out the unit Reading Recitals for ideas on how to keep parents up-to-date on learners' development in reading. - Begin creating pre-recorded radio broadcasts: learners write a script, choose songs they would like to play and arrange interviews e.g. with the head teacher. - Check out the unit e-Storybook for ideas on using audacity in story writing. - Get children to commentate on school events such as sports day. - Use it in every context for interviewing.
+- Check out the unit Reading Recitals for ideas on how to keep parents upto-date on learners' development in reading. - Begin creating pre-recorded radio broadcasts: learners write a script, choose songs they would like to play and arrange interviews e.g. with the head teacher. - Get children to commentate on school events such as sports day. - Use it in every context for interviewing. - Read aloud some story books for younger children and give them to the nursery classes. - As a Christmas project, make a recording for someone as a present (such as their grandmother).